Charles Sprague Sargent: Later career

 Even by the standards of Boston society of the early 20th century, Charles Sprague Sargent was unusual.
 He was colder than the surrounding, and notoriously chilly, Boston society; had nothing to do with local government; and cared little for the social ills of his era.
 He concentrated on his arboretum, and always was at work during his waking hours.
 At the arboretum he worked with Frederick Law Olmsted, of the Olmsted Brothers, from master planning for the roads and plant collections, to small details such as the selection of tree plantings on Commonwealth Avenue.

 In this career, Sargent came of age as a dendrologist and published extensively.
 His influence was felt nationally on the conservation of American forests (in particular the Catskills and Adirondacks).
 He was a member of the National Forest Commission (1896–97) under President Grover Cleveland, advising on the creation of 21 million acres of national forest reserves.
 In that position, he clashed with Gifford Pinchot: Sargent advocated for preserving the forests in a state of "wilderness", while Pinchot advocated for conserving the forests in a way that included "sustainable, productive" uses, including timber "harvests."
 He was chairman of a commission to examine the Adirondack forests and devise measures for their preservation in 1885.

 Sargent became professor of arboriculture at Harvard in 1879.
 He planned the Jesup Collection of North American Woods in the American Museum of Natural History of New York City in 1880.
+In the early 1890s he supervised the planting of the extensive conifer collection at the Long Island estate of William Bayard Cutting, then called Westbrook, now the Bayard Cutting Arboretum State Park.

-In 1888 he became editor and general manager of the weekly Garden and Forest, "a journal of horticulture, landscape art, and forestry".
+In 1888, he became editor and general manager of the weekly Garden and Forest, "a journal of horticulture, landscape art, and forestry".
 Garden and Forest was published in 10 volumes from 1888 to 1897 before being discontinued.
-In 1919 the first issue of the Journal of the Arnold Arboretum was published with Sargent as the editor-in-chief.
+In 1919, the first issue of the Journal of the Arnold Arboretum was published with Sargent as the editor-in-chief.

 He was awarded the Veitch Memorial Medal of the Royal Horticultural Society in 1896.